smart-chain-fr/tezosLink/README.md

 * The history mode :
 This variable tells us the type of data we want to pull from the Tezos legder or the kind of request we are sending.
-Please refer to for more detail.
+Please refer to [Tezos documentation](https://tezos.gitlab.io/user/history_modes.html?highlight=mode) for more detail.
 Du to Tezos Link dutties, we need to have not only an archive node, but also a rolling node.
 Here's an example of configuration to deploy both mode :

 ```console